Keeping the productivity and culture on point whilst working from home

 Processes written down and accessible

-We have a company wide handbook which we create together.
+We have a company-wide handbook that we create and maintain together.
 This is where we document best practices in project management, client communication, strategy for approaching searches, tips for drafting office actions etc. Its aim is to forever remain a “work in progress” document and be the default place where we keep all improvements to the way we work and share with all team members.

 Be goal-oriented and measure

-We have a company Dashboard that shows our selected Key Performance Indexes (KPIs) for the company.
-We did start that by having a white board in the offices but with the remote locations we now have it digitally on screens in each location.
+We have a company dashboard that shows our selected Key Performance Indexes (KPIs) for the company.
+We did start that by having a whiteboard in the offices, but as we’re now a remote IP firm, we now have it digitally on screens in each location.
 The targets help drive the performance and are closely linked to the goal we are striving for both on a team as well as individual level.

 Face to face is invaluable